 This recipe for butternut squash risotto includes two other tastes I love – sage and caramelized onions.
 It’s a rich, savory yet sweet low-salt vegan dish that the whole family will love.
+It is great as a Thanksgiving side dish or main vegan Thanksgiving dish.

 Butternut Squash Risotto Recipe